WillDraxler/R4Human_Ecology/content/project/example/index.md

 Once I had that written out, I simply started converting that idea into R code.

-It was actually very satisyfing to write code that was already planned out, and it was a pretty smooth process despite a couple of bugs that took many hours.
+It was actually very satisfying to write code that was already planned out, and it was a pretty smooth process despite a couple of bugs that took many hours.
 I learned a lot after finding that the solution to the longest one was a lot simpler than I had assumed.
 I took that both as a lesson going forward, and also started a document to record all of my most arduous bugs, for technical reference in the future and for a record of ways to tackle these problems.

 ```{r define line break function}